Lab culture is responsible for the generation of tonnes of plastic waste every year. But how are UCL scientists fighting the addiction to plastics?

 Artist: Vera Liu

-In October 2019, University College London (UCL) committed to become a single-use-plastic free university by 2024, as part of a wider sustainable strategy to tackle the global climate emergency.
-With UCL being the largest university in the UK made up of 42,000 students, this strategy will set the university as a national role model in environmental and social sustainability.
+In October 2019, University College London (UCL) committed to becoming a single-use plastic-free university by 2024, as part of a wider sustainability strategy to tackle the global climate emergency.
+With UCL being one of the largest universities in the UK, this strategy will set the university as a national role model in environmental and social sustainability.
 However, considering the addiction to plastics in scientific labs, is this goal realistic?

-The use of disposable plasticware became established in lab culture with the assumption that they guarantee sterility, speed and cleanliness, but with little consideration of the piling waste.
-A daily routine in the lab will usually consist of a variety of plastic-made equipment, such as tip pipettes, gloves or Petri dishes, for mammalian cell work and tissue culture experiments.
-At present, most of the contaminated waste is bagged, autoclaved and sent to landfill, or burnt at high temperatures, polluting the atmosphere.
+The use of disposable plasticware became established in lab culture with the assumption that they guarantee sterility, speed, and cleanliness – but with little consideration of the piling waste.
+A daily routine in the lab will usually consist of a variety of plastic-made equipment, such as tip pipettes, gloves, or Petri dishes, for mammalian cell work and tissue culture experiments.
+At present, most of the contaminated waste is bagged, autoclaved, and sent to landfill, or burnt at high temperatures, thereby polluting the atmosphere.
 In addition, any apparel that has been in contact with non-hazardous contaminants, such as glucose or even water, will have the same fate.
-Interestingly, a study carried out by the University of Exeter estimates that a staggering 5.5 million tonnes of lab plastic comes from biological, medical or agricultural research institutions every year .
+Interestingly, a study carried out by the University of Exeter estimates that a staggering 5.5 million tonnes of lab plastic comes from biological, medical, or agricultural research institutions every year.

-There are many other labs at UCL that are currently focusing on achieving greater sustainability, and are involved in lab waste prevention.
-In terms of creating an immediate impact, the UCL Sustainability Team is pioneering The Laboratory Efficiency Assessment Framework (LEAF) which provides an easy and thought-out means for researchers to make their labs more sustainable.
+There are many other labs at UCL that are currently focusing on achieving greater sustainability and are similarly involved in lab waste prevention.
+In terms of creating an immediate impact, the UCL Sustainability Team is pioneering The Laboratory Efficiency Assessment Framework (LEAF), which provides an easy and thought-out means for researchers to make their labs more sustainable.
 LEAF also offers guidelines around plastic usage and disposal.
-So far, LEAF led to £400,000+ of financial savings in its first year across the institutions, that took part in this project, and saved as much carbon as removing 132 cars, off the road.
-Martin Farley is UCL’s Sustainable Labs Advisor and is focused on making sustainable science easier to conduct; “I think LEAF’s calculators have really proven to be a hit – in quantifying savings they allow labs to report on improvements, and thus incentivize colleagues to join their efforts.
+So far, LEAF led to over £400,000 of financial savings in its first year across the institutions that took part in this project, and saved as much carbon as removing 132 cars from the road.
+Martin Farley is UCL’s Sustainable Labs Advisor and is focused on making sustainable science easier to conduct: “I think LEAF’s calculators have really proven to be a hit – in quantifying savings they allow labs to report on improvements, and thus incentivize colleagues to join their efforts.
 It also validates the work they put in for their superiors, and long-term we hope will convince funders to take action in this area.”
-The engagement of sponsors is also a critical step, as it could add momentum to the implementation of sustainable measures, in research labs.
+The engagement of sponsors is also a critical step, as it could add momentum to the implementation of sustainable measures in research labs.